composablesys/collabs/docs/src/guide/data_modeling.md

 We must likewise transform the Minesweeper class.
 This deviates from the usual process in two ways.

-First, we cannot use randomness in the constructor: per [Documents](./documents.html#using-cruntime), the constructor must behave identically when called on different users with the same arguments.
+First, we cannot use randomness in the constructor: per [Using CRuntime](./documents.html#using-cruntime), the constructor must behave identically when called on different users with the same arguments.
 Instead, we use a PRNG, and pass its seed as a constructor argument.
 The seed will be randomly set by whichever user starts a new game, so that the board is still random.

 Second, even though `tiles` has type `Tile[][]` and the table maps `Array` to CList or CValueList, there is actually no need for us to use a list here.
 Indeed, we don't plan to mutate the arrays themselves after the constructor, just the tiles inside them.
 Instead, we treat each Tile as its own property with its own name, using the arrays only as a convenient way to store them.
 (See [Lists, not Arrays](./built_in_collabs.html#lists-not-arrays).)